Prime Rate

 Will applying for a credit card hurt my credit?

-A hard inquiry temporarily drops your score 5-10 points.
+A hard inquiry temporarily drops your FICO Score 5-10 points.
 The impact fades after a few months and disappears after two years.

-The bigger factor is your credit utilization.
-A new card actually helps by increasing your total available credit.
+The bigger factor is your credit utilization ratio—your balance divided by your total credit limit.
+A new card actually helps by increasing your total available credit, which lowers your utilization.

 What’s better: cash back or travel rewards?